 When the idea of taking a break brings you out in hives

 With burnout, it’s usual to feel frustrated because you feel depleted and listless.
 It’s as if suddenly you have nothing left to give.
 Not surprisingly each day can bring a sense of overwhelm in doing simple things.
 You may be forgetful, find it hard to focus and be easily irritated.
 Despite feeling exhausted it will make no sense that you can’t sleep.
 It can feel as if you are losing control of yourself.
-Physical and mental anxiety symptoms such as hives and other skin conditions, palpitations, migraines, colds and flu, digestive disorders, nightmares, constant worrying and over-analyzing are often the result of the powerlessness you are experiencing.
+Physical and mental anxiety symptoms such as hives and other skin conditions, palpitations, migraines, colds and flu, digestive disorders, nightmares, constant worrying and over-analysing are often the result of the powerlessness you are experiencing.

 A client recently summed up his confusion by admitting that it was like he just didn’t care about anything anymore.
 It made absolutely no sense.
 He simply didn’t get it… he had always been so fired up about achieving and being productive, as he jumped all too quickly from one unfinished project to the next.
-It’s scary not to recognize who you are anymore.
+It’s scary not to recognise who you are anymore.

 Do you feel powerless, anxious and overwhelmed to make change happen in your life?